input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

   and submitting the Merkle root (after collecting the required signatures) of `mt` with `MerkleRootTokenMintingPolicy`.

-## Other sidechain to mainchain tokens
+## Other Tokens
-This section discusses how to extend the mainchain contracts to allow sidechains to transfer different tokens from sidechain to mainchain.
+This section discusses how to extend the mainchain contracts to allow sidechains to transfer different tokens between sidechain and mainchain.

-All of the following examples will follow the same steps Suppose we'd like to transfer a token `GreatDAppIdeaToken` from sidechain to mainchain.
+All of the following examples will follow the same few steps, so we sketch out the steps, then discuss some concrete examples of other tokens to be transferred between mainchain and sidechain.

+Suppose we would like to transfer a token `GreatDAppIdeaToken` between sidechain and mainchain.
-This amounts to writing the following:
+This amounts to completing the following:

 1. Modify the `MerkleTreeEntry` type to include another "arm" which includes the data, say `GreatDAppIdeaMerkleTreeEntry { .. }`, required by